 For the Win Friday After a veteran fought for 30 years to obtain a 50% disability rating form the VA for his physical conditions, Attorney Erika Dowd successfully secured service connections for his mental health conditions.
 Within less than five months of initially filing the claim, she achieved a 100% permanent and total rating for…

 Vince Quatrini’s Letter to the Editor of the Trib appeared December 20, 2023, commending the passage of Act 121.
+If PTSD is affecting your ability to work, our attorneys can help evaluate eligibility for mental health disability benefits.

 Vincent Quatrini and Ernest Orsatti were honored on October 21 by the Allegheny County Bar Association.
 Vince and Ernie were included as members of the 2024 50-Year practitioner class during the 50/60 Year Practitioners Awards Ceremony at Hotel Monaco.
+Learn more about the attorneys and leadership behind our firm by visiting our attorneys page.

 Department of Labor unlikely to pursue an appeal By Ernest B. Orsatti, Esq.
 On April 23, 2024, the U.S. Department of Labor (DOL) announced a final overtime rule, Defining and Delimiting the Exemptions for Executive, Administrative, Professional, Outside Sales, and Computer Employees.
 This was the second time in seven years the DOL introduced a rule…